-A well-planted forest garden not only provides nourishment, but also attracts pollinators and creates a wildlife habitat.
+A well-planned forest garden not only provides nourishment but also attracts pollinators and creates wildlife habitats.
 Read on to learn the basics of planting an edible forest garden.

 About Forest Gardens

 What is a forest garden?
 A forest garden isn’t exactly a forest, and it isn’t quite an orchard or a vegetable garden.
 Rather, a forest garden is a planting method that takes advantage of beneficial relationships between plants, much like a woodland ecosystem.
 The result is a beautiful, highly productive garden that doesn’t require a lot of space.

 A basic edible forest garden consists of three layers: groundcovers, shrubs, and trees.
 This is a great way to learn how to plant an edible forest garden, but you can also create a more complex forest garden that contains up to seven layers, beginning with edible roots and a groundcover, followed by herbs, shrubs, vines, and both short and tall trees.

 Planting an edible forest garden begins with choosing your plants.
 Here are some suitable edible forest plants to help get you started: